CRASHSpace/COVID-19-3dprints/README.md

 # COVID-19 3D prints

 COVID-19 is impacting medical professionals hard.
-If you are around L.A. and have a 3D printer, **we need your help.** CRASH Space has been in contact with USC Keck Medicine and others on the front line of this pandemic.
+If you are around L.A. and have a 3D printer, **we need your help.** CRASH Space has been working with USC Keck Medicine and others on the front line of this pandemic.
 They need personal protective equipment, and have requested the following designs.
 Let us know if you can help at covid@crashspace.org or on [this volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSczant_0pGT0tIEJhOTPQsQpFoTAtQAkubEGK8ArdoSDPgAVQ/viewform).

 **Delivery:** We will have a dropzone at 10526 Venice Blvd., Culver City, CA 90232.
 Times will be posted on [our calendar](https://calendar.google.com/calendar/embed?src=crashspacela@gmail.com&ctz=America/Los_Angeles).
-We can facilitate pickup through ShaperHands if you prefer.

-Or mail masks to:
+*Or* mail masks to:
 ```
 Keck Hospital of USC
 Attn: Darryl Hwang